Things that are okay in your home country might be socially acceptable in Japan.

 1. Don’t smoke on the train.

 In very public areas, such as in the middle of a festival or at a rally, they will have smoking rooms for you to use.
 Generally assume that you can’t smoke freely anywhere in Japan.
 Even my college campus has a (steadily decreasing) number of designated smoking areas, even though the entire campus is 150 acres.
-The only exceptions (I think) are clubs and (most) concerts.
+The only exceptions (I think) are clubs, (some) bars, and (most) concerts.

 So yeah.
 Seriously.
 Don’t smoke on the trains.